AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 Source coverage reports may be produced in various formats, as requested with the :option:`--annotate` option of |gcvcov|.

+The :option:`xcov` and :option:`html` formats both produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :option:`--output-dir` option.

+The :option:`report` output consists in a synthetic text report of coverage violations with respect to the requested criteria, produced on standard output by default or in the file specified by the :option:`-o` command line option.

+In all the cases, the report focuses on the sources stated to be of interest by way of the :option:`--scos` command line argument.

-Annotated sources, html : :option:`--annotate=html[+]`
+Annotated sources, text : :option:`--annotate=xcov[+]`
 ------------------------------------------------------

-For source coverage criteria, |gcvcov| :option:`--annotate=html` produces:

-- One `.html` annotated source file per compilation unit stated to be of interest,

-- An `index.html` page which contains a description of the assessment context (assessed criteria, set of trace files involved, ...) and a summary of the coverage results for all the units, with links to their annotated sources.
+For source coverage criteria, |gcvcov| :option:`--annotate=xcov` produces an annotated version of each source file, in text format, named after the original source with an extra ``.xcov`` extension at the end.

-Each annotated source page includes a header followed by the original source lines, all numbered.
-Next to the number, prior to the source text that follows, every source line features a single character indicative of a computed coverage status of the line.
-We call this character a :dfn:`coverage annotation`. which may be one of the following:
+Each annotated source contains a global summary of the assessment results followed by the original source lines, all numbered and marked with a coverage annotation next to the line number.
+The annotation on a line always consists in a single character, which may be one of the following:

 .. csv-table::
    :delim: |